Electrogravitational

 forces between the bodies, than in case of the Newton's law of gravitation for

 three bodies.
-The measurements of the possible Moon’s shielding of the Sun’s
+The measurements of possible Moon’s shielding of the Sun’s

 gravitational influence on the Earth during Solar eclipses do not find any